kt946/my-portfolio-react/README.md

 ```
     node -v
 ```
-- Open a command-line interface (VS Code, Git Bash, etc.) and navigate to the directory containing the application's server.js.
+- Open a command-line interface (VS Code, Git Bash, etc.) and navigate to the root directory containing the application's package.json.
 - In the command-line, download the application's dependencies by typing:
 ```
     npm install